Miriama McDowell: Theatre

 McDowell's directorial debut was with Taki Rua Theatre, with a production of Briar Grace-Smith's Nga Pou Wahine, which played in Auckland, Whangarei and Kaitaia in 2015.
 McDowell has a long association with Massive Theatre Company in Auckland, describing it as "like a whanau".
 McDowell directed The Island for Massive, and toured it to the Exchange Festival in Scotland in 2016.
 Her play Te Whare Kapua: The Cloud House was written for Massive Theatre Company's 30th anniversary.
 It ran from 16 to 20 February 2021 at Mangere Arts Centre, directed by Sam Scott, as part of the Auckland Fringe Festival.

 McDowell co-wrote Cellfish with Jason Te Kare and Rob Mokaraka.
 Cellfish, about a woman teaching Shakespeare in a men's correctional facility, opened the Auckland Arts Festival in 2017, and was nominated for a 2017 Adam New Zealand Play Award.
 McDowell also had a strong association with the Pop-Up Globe.
 She had performed there in 2016 in Romeo and Juliet while gathering material for Cellfish.
 Then, despite having little directing experience, she was invited to direct Much Ado About Nothing in 2017.
 The Pasifika-infused production featured Semu Filipo and Jacque Drew as Benedick and Beatrice and was set on a banana plantation with Dogberry and Verges functioning as customs officers in charge of ensuring no illegal or dangerous produce entered the island.
 The production was revived for the final season of the Globe in 2019, with Renee Lyons and Rutene Spooner as Beatrice and Benedick.
 Theo David played Claudio in both productions.

 McDowell directed an all-woman production of Emilia by Morgan Lloyd Malcolm at the Pop-up Globe in Auckland in March 2020.
 The play was the last before the Pop-Up Globe was dismantled, and one reviewer said "The heart-warming and skin-tingling karanga that brings the full company (14 actors and 2 musicians) to the stage attests to the playwright’s desire for each production to bring its own kaupapa to the staging and McDowell’s capacity to bring it home."
 The play would have toured but restrictions on gatherings over 100 people due to the outbreak of Covid-19 in New Zealand in March 2020 caused the cancellation of remaining performances.

 McDowell co-starred with Bree Peters in Sam Brooks' political thriller Burn Her, which played to sold-out audiences at Q Theatre in August 2018.

 In 2019, McDowell starred in Albert Belz's Astroman, an Auckland Theatre Company and Te Rēhia Theatre Company production at Q Theatre, as part of the Auckland Arts Festival.

-Also in 2021 McDowell directed Alex Lodge's play Sing to Me for Taki Rua.
+In 2021 McDowell directed Alex Lodge's play Sing to Me for Taki Rua.
 Sing to Me opened at Te Whaea Theatre in Wellington in February, and toured Auckland, Palmerston North, Christchurch and Dunedin.